 In digital dating, one of the most common ways to express your interest in someone or show indifference is swiping.
-This gamification feature is implemented in many dating apps and enhances user experience and engagement.
+This gamification feature is implemented in the most successful dating apps and enhances user experience and engagement.
 Depending on whether users like or dislike a profile of a potential match, they swipe to the right or to the left accordingly.

 6. In-App Messaging

-This is a core feature for a dating app.
+This is a core feature of a dating app.
 After all, how else can people communicate to know each other better when they’re matched?

-In-app chat enables users to send text messages or stickers, share videos and other content they like.
+In-app chat enables users to send text messages or stickers and share videos and other content they like.
 With more options to diversify conversations, your mobile app will have more opportunities to keep users engaged and help them express their intentions.